 We shook hands, I slipped Tonowski my business card and went on my way.

-The officer then went inside to visit with Toft.
+The officer then went inside to visit with the con.
 I could be wrong … but I have a feeling he wasn’t there on official police business.

 Karl Toft’s crimes were so massive that most people were skeptical when the man claimed he had turned his life over to Christ.

-It wouldn’t be the first time a con sought moral cover while applying for parole or to be seen by the public in a better light.
+It wouldn’t be the first time a prisoner sought moral cover while applying for parole.

 I had interviewed Karl Toft about a decade ago for an exclusive 3-part series that ran in the Sun chain of newspapers.

 I continued to meet with Toft once or twice a year, always at my request.
+He never called for a get-together.
 I wanted to know what he was up to and if he was keeping his nose clean.

 The pedophile once shared, “I look in the mirror and I see a normal man.
 But I know I’m not normal.”